the-james-burton/atacama/README.md

 ## What is unlikely to be done?

 * **angular2** Typescript and various other things in angular2 look awesome, but this project is going to stay as angular-js.
 When I do decide to make the jump to angular2 it will be when that it is a little more mature.
 I will also create a brand new project instead of refactoring this one.
 For now, I want to concentrate on angular-js and get better at it.
-* **gulp** Grunt is fine and I don't mind the declarative approach over coded streams.
-Having said that, gulp does look cool but I want to concentrate on other things just now.
-* **alternative scaffolding** Yeoman has and is working very well for me.
-In theory I should be able to easily migrate into another scaffold tool in the future, such as the Google web framework if I want to, but it is not the priority just now.
 * **zurb foundation** So I have bootstrap from Yeoman.
 That will do just fine for now.

 ## Where did the name come from?

 The Atacama desert is a barren, near waterless place.
 I believe it has a 'flowering desert' phenomenon whereby vast areas of seemingly lifeless land burst into flower upon receiving rainfall.
 Of course, you have to be in the right place to see it.
 This metaphor holds true, I think, for technical (and fundamental) stock market analysis.
-The analysis alerts you as to where you need to be to see the flowering hapen.
+The analysis alerts you as to where you need to be to see the flowering happen.
 Plus, the name Atacama didn't already seem to be taken by any other software project.
 Pushing it a bit, Atacama could also be a backronym such as *Automated technical analysis, combined and made available*.